 What does Berlin sound like?
 In the 21st century, the city is culturally and socially more international, diverse and multifaceted than ever before.
 Many musical cultures meet here, inspiring each other to new styles and forms of music-making.
 At the four-day festival The Sounds of Berlin, the Konzerthaus Berlin will be presenting new music from the metropolis that is definitely worth hearing.

-Producer, curator and queer activist DJ Ipek uniquely mixes traditional Middle Eastern and Anatolian music with electronic sounds, and will transform the Great Hall in a tribute to Berlin club nights with video artist Mahir Duman.
+Producer, curator and queer activist DJ Ipek uniquely mixes traditional Middle Eastern and Anatolian music with electronic sounds, and will transform the Great Hall with video artist Mahir Duman.
 The Trickster Orchestra explores the radically contemporary when it brings the festival to a close with the Konzerthausorchester, combining ideas, concepts, forms, rites, languages and artistic knowledge from various origins into new musical experiences and textures.

 Funded as part of the Digital Development in the Cultural Sector funding programme by the Senate Department for Culture and Europe.